isomerpages/ogp-isomer/_getting-started/FAQs/Security & Policy.md

 ##### What is our Recovery Point Objective (RPO) and Recovery Time Objective(RTO)?

 **RPO**: Our backup job runs once a day
 **RTO**: N/A - Isomer is dependent on other systems (AWS, Netlify, KeyCDN and GitHub).
-Therefore, the service recovery time will depend on these external services.
+The service recovery time will depend on these external services.

 ##### What is our service level agreement (SLA)?
 |Severity Level|Definition|